kitnil/awesome/README.md

 ## Shell

+- [kangaroo](https://github.com/dbkangaroo/kangaroo) - SQL client and admin tool for popular databases
+- [linux-wifi-hotspot](https://github.com/lakinduakash/linux-wifi-hotspot) - Feature-rich wifi hotspot creator for Linux which provides both GUI and command-line interface.
+It is also able to create a hotspot using the same wifi card which is connected to an AP already ( Similar to Windows 10).
+- [memegen](https://github.com/Vendicated/memegen) - A posix shell script to generate memes from the command line
 - [android_hid](https://github.com/androidmalware/android_hid) - Use Android as Rubber Ducky against another Android device
 - [BashScan](https://github.com/astryzia/BashScan) - BashScan is a port scanner built to utilize /dev/tcp for network and service discovery on systems that have limitations or are otherwise unable to use alternative scanning solutions such as nmap.
 - [org-popup](https://github.com/Parveshdhull/org-popup) - Take notes for emacs org-mode using pop-ups